 It is little known that growing coffee has become a primary threat to national parks and cloud forests across Central America.
-The most commonly adopted process of creating coffee plantations requires the cultivation of forest land which firstly means clearing woodlands to make way for the coffee crop, and secondly, consuming thousands of acres of forest to provide fuel to dry the coffee harvest.
+The most commonly adopted process of creating coffee plantations requires the cultivation of forest land, which means clearing woodlands to make way for the coffee crop.Secondly, consuming thousands of acres of forest to provide fuel to dry the coffee harvest.

 This contributes directly to the destruction of the rainforest, local biodiversity and reservoirs of plant life critical to reducing global climate change.
 The current rate of deforestation due to the commercial cultivation of coffee is estimated to be roughly 3cm2 of rainforest being destroyed for every cup of coffee consumed.
 Drying coffee with conventional wood-burning dryers has been declared an environmental emergency by the Costa Rican Coffee Institute since 2013.

 Through the use of technology, clean energy sources, women's empowerment and education and employment of local youth, new methodologies have emerged to nearly eliminate the negative impacts of growing coffee: